cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ### Other S3-compatible Object Storages providers

-In case you're using an S3-compatible object storage, like MinIO or Linode Object Storage, you can specify an endpoint instead of using the default S3 one.
+In case you're using S3-compatible object storage, like MinIO or Linode Object Storage, you can specify an endpoint instead of using the default S3 one.

-In this example it will use the `bucket` bucket of Linode in the region `us-east1`.
+In this example, it will use the `bucket` bucket of Linode in the region `us-east1`.

 ```yaml